-This 127 mile/204 km highway has been designated a National Forest Scenic Byway.
-It connects the cities of Anchorage and Seward traveling past salt water bays, ice-blue glaciers, and alpine valleys.
-The first 50 miles of the highway twists and turns along the base of the Chugach Mountains, and the shore of Turnagain Arm.
+The 127 mile/204 km Seward Highway has been designated a National Forest Scenic Byway.
+It connects the cities of Anchorage to Seward traveling past salt water bays, ice-blue glaciers, and alpine valleys.
+The first 50 miles of the highway twists and turns along the base of the Chugach Mountains, the Chugach National Forest and the shores of Turnagain Arm.

-The 37-foot tides here are exceeded only by those in Nova Scotia’s Bay of Fundy.
-The waters racing out of the inlet expose miles of mud flats and when they return, frequently create 6-foot bore tide.
+The 37-foot tides of Turnagain Arm are exceeded only by those in Nova Scotia’s Bay of Fundy.
+The waters racing out of the inlet expose miles of mud flats and when they return, frequently create a 6-foot bore tide.
 These bore tides are highest during the equinox and when a very low tide is followed by a very hightide.
 If your timing is good, you may even see people surfing or kayaking the bore tide for miles!

-Just past the turn-off for Portage Glacier, you will enter the Kenai Peninsula Borough – over 25,000 square miles of scenic park lands, forests, volcanoes, glaciers, coastline, rivers, and unique communities.
-Here it is easy to try your luck at hooking a world record king salmon or a giant halibut, photograph a Russian church, or view sea lions, whales, and seabirds on a scenic cruise, all on the same day!
+Just past the Portage Glacier Road (Mile 79), you will enter the Kenai Peninsula Borough – over 25,000 square miles of scenic park lands, glaciers, rivers, and unique communities.
+Here it is easy to try your luck at hooking a world record king salmon or a giant halibut, photograph a Russian church, or view sea lions & whales on a scenic cruise, all on the same day!
 Mile 79 is also where you will find the Alaska Wildlife Conservation Center.

 Warning: The mudflats along the coast from Anchorage to Portage (Turnagain Arm) exhibit quicksand-like conditions.
 It is extremely dangerous to walk on the beach or mudflats in this area.